Updated: Apr 14, 2021

 This was when my second Moses Moment struck me.
 Suddenly, whilst I was feeding the grass samples through the photo-spectrometer, a wave of cold fear swept over me.
 I realised I could be doing this - exactly this - for the rest of my life!
 And at the tender age of 19 this was the last thing I wanted to imagine.

-I resolved, there and then, to achieve the best I possibly could at what I was doing and once I had done that, I would never be afraid of changing paths - complete change, if necessary.
+My immediate reaction and resolve was simple - to achieve the best I possibly could at what I was doing and once I had done that, I would never be afraid of changing paths - complete change, if necessary.

 I had realised that the only real fear I had in life (as corny as it sounds) was to waste it.